How to install and configure SAP HANA (Large Instances) on Azure

 The naming conventions of the storage volumes are listed in the following table:

 |HANA log backup||/hana/log/backups||Storage IP:/hana_log_backups_SID_mnt00001_tenant_vol|

 |HANA shared||/hana/shared/SID||Storage IP:/hana_shared_SID_mnt00001_tenant_vol/shared|

-Where SID = the HANA instance System ID
+SID is the HANA instance System ID.

-And tenant = an internal enumeration of operations when deploying a tenant.
+Tenant is an internal enumeration of operations when deploying a tenant.

-As you read the paper and look a HANA Large Instance unit, you realize that the units come with rather generous disk volume for HANA/data and that we have a volume HANA/log/backup.
-The reason why we sized the HANA/data so large is that the storage snapshots we offer for you as a customer are using the same disk volume.
-It means the more storage snapshots you perform, the more space is consumed by snapshots in your assigned storage volumes.
+When you look at a HANA Large Instance unit, you realize that the units come with generous disk volume for HANA/data, and that there is a volume HANA/log/backup.
+The reason that we made the HANA/data so large is that the storage snapshots we offer you as a customer are using the same disk volume.
+The more storage snapshots you perform, the more space is consumed by snapshots in your assigned storage volumes.

-Based on storage provider recommendations the following mount options are configured for all mounted volumes (excludes boot LUN):
+Based on storage provider recommendations, the following mount options are configured for all mounted volumes (excludes boot LUN):